mutairimjd/Udagram-Microservices/README.md

 ### CI/CD with TravisCL
 - Sign up for [TravisCL](https://travis-ci.com) and connect your Github application repository to TrivisCL.
 - Add `.travis.yml` file to the root of the application.
-- Copy and paste the following code your `.travis.yml` file:
+- Copy and paste the following code into your `.travis.yml` file:
 ```
 language: minimal